A few days ago I read a comment on 180degreehealth from Jason who is frustrated with figuring out how to lose weight.

 Eating clean doesn’t matter.

 If someone has a slow metabolism and has already been eating clean, it probably isn’t helping.
 But that isn’t everyone, so it depends on the person.
 Or we could be defining “clean” inaccurately.

 Building Our Fat Loss Portfolio

 A good investor doesn’t just buy one stock.
 They diversify.
 They don’t know which investment is going to make them money and which ones won’t.
 A good investor will limit their losses on their bad picks and periodically rebalance their portfolio.
 You can’t beat yourself over picking bad stocks.
 Sell them and move on.
 Maybe one day you will buy it back at a better price.

 Approaching fat loss with this mindset frees you from any allegiance to the different nutritional camps.
 You use the tool that is undervalued to you at that moment and discard the ones that aren’t.
 And no internet expert knows you better than you know yourself.
 No one is getting 100% success rates.
-That tells you not every fat loss strategy works for every person.
+That tells you that not every fat loss strategy works for every person.